-The CAGE screening tool will be provided to all initial family practice patient visits, ages 18 and older that present to the clinic for any visit reason.
+The BHS-6 screening tool will be completed initially and annually for all family practice patient visits, ages 18 and older that present to the clinic for any visit reason.

-Nursing will give screening to the patient and document completion in the PWV template.
+Nursing will give screening to the patient and document completion.

 This is best used in a clinical setting as part of a general clinical history taking and may be phrased informally.

-The CAGE questions should not be preceded by any questions about alcohol intake - ie its sensitivity is dramatically enhanced by an open-ended introduction.
+The BHS-6 questions should not be preceded by any questions about alcohol intake - ie its sensitivity is dramatically enhanced by an open-ended introduction.

-A total score of 2 or greater is considered clinically significant (sensitivity of 93% and a specificity of 76% for the identification of problem drinking).
+A total score of 2 or greater is considered clinically significant (sensitivity of 93% and specificity of 76% for the identification of problem drinking).